expo/meme-generator/WORKSHOP.md

 <img src="https://user-images.githubusercontent.com/6380927/129820700-738654cc-6da2-4d44-94b8-7598c3f2791e.png" width="400" height="800">

-1. Make a new file in the `components` folder called `SharePhotoButton.js`:
+1. Add the `"react-native-view-shot": "3.1.2"` dependency in your package.json.
+Make a new file in the `components` folder called `SharePhotoButton.js`:

 ```
 import * as React from "react";